Bucharest Metro Line M2

 M2 (20.28 km) is one of the five lines of metro of the Bucharest Metro.
-The M2 Line runs from Pipera to Berceni, thus linking the north to the south of the city.
+The M2 Line runs from Pipera to Tudor Arghezi, thus linking the north to the south of the city.
 The line is the busiest on the system, passing through a multitude of neighbourhoods, and also the only line to serve the centre of the city.

 History

 The line was built during the 1980s when the industrial development in Romania was in full swing.
 A north-south metro line was crucial, seeing as other methods of public transport were very crowded and cars were very rare.
 As such the construction of this line was prioritised over others such as the M4, which was only completed recently.
 The building of the M2 line led to the removal in 1987 of the trolleybus lines linking Berceni to Băneasa; those lines, put in place in 1962, were made obsolete by the opening of the metro, according to the city planners at the time.

 The M2 line was opened in two steps: